-8. Council should investigate financial or other incentive programs to residents or ratepayers whose longterm activities and commitments significantly assist Council's goals of conserving flora and fauna.
+8. That Council investigate financial or other incentive programs to residents or ratepayers whose long-term activities and commitments significantly assist Council's goals of conserving flora and fauna.
 The scheme in place at Maroondah City Council should be investigated as a possible model.
 (Low importance, medium to long time frame)